 Insomnia is a sleep disorder characterized by difficulty falling or staying sleep.
 Prolonged insomnia from low melatonin production can lead to unexplained weight gain, as low melatonin levels can lead to reduced fat burning.

 What to do: One way to combat insomnia is to ensure optimal sleep hygiene.
-You should try to fall asleep at the same time every day, avoid sleeping during the day and avoid screen time at least one hour before falling asleep.
-You can also take soothing and relaxing teas, like chamomile teas to help improve you sleep quality.
-Check out teas for insomnia that you can prepare at home.
+You should try to fall asleep at the same time every night, avoid sleeping during the day, and avoid screen time at least one hour before bed.

-7. Stress, depression and anxiety
+7. Stress, depression, and anxiety

 9. Pregnancy